Flight Delays or Cancellations Due To Bad Weather

 - Check the website of your airline.
 Many airlines have pages on their websites that list current weather conditions and any severe weather alerts that may affect their flights.

 - Use a flight tracking app.
-There are many flight tracking apps available for smartphones and tablets.
+There are many flight-tracking apps available for smartphones and tablets.
 These apps often provide information about weather conditions along the flight path.

 - Listen to the news.
 Local news stations often report on severe weather alerts.